gsa-oes/office-of-evaluation-sciences/_about/services.md

 summary:
 ---

 OES is an interdisciplinary team that works across the federal government to help agencies build and use evidence.
 OES partners with federal agencies to answer priority questions with rigorous evaluation methods and administrative data.
 We design and conduct evaluations of existing programs and evidence-based program changes.
-We partner with agencies across government to:
+We partner with agencies across government to provide the following services:

-<h2>Design and evaluate program changes</h2>
+<h2>Impact Evaluation of a Program Change</h2>
-We work with agency partners to apply evidence from the social and behavioral sciences to change how the program works or how it's implemented, and evaluate its impact.
+OES designs an evidence-based program change, usually to address a behavioral barrier, and conducts an evaluation of it to measure impact.
 {% assign featured_change = site.projects | where: "featured" , "services" | where: "type", "Program Change and Evaluation" %}
 {% if featuredprojects.size == 0 %}
 {% else %}